iotserver24/codex/website/docs/models.md

 # Supported AI Models

-VibeStack Codex supports a wide range of AI models from multiple providers.
+CodeX supports a wide range of AI models from multiple providers.
 Below is a comprehensive list organized by provider:

 ## Free Providers 🆓